 Comes with Duraclad reinforcements which adds durability without compromising dexterity.

-The gloves have thermoplastic knuckle protection to protect the hands against abrasion and impact.
+The thermoplastic knuckle protects the hands against abrasion and impact.
 Easy and secure to fit on your wrist with the quick release feature.

-Ironclad makes a wide variety of gloves, most of them being full finger gloves.
+Ironclad makes a wide variety of gloves, most of them being full finger designs.
 You have the option to choose which one fits your needs best.

 × The one negative thing about them is the high price.

 We hoped we helped you choose the best gloves for roofing, always remember that safety comes first.
 Even if you hate wearing them, it’s for your own good and they can save you from injuries, shocks or even cuts.